 How much counter space do you have?
 Toaster ovens come in all sizes.
 Know beforehand what your space limitations are, making sure to include extra room around the unit for ventilation.
 Check out the dimensions on the manufacturers' websites, and then take a tape measure to your counter.
 There are many unhappy toaster-oven owners who give a product a poor rating and say things like, "It's not as big/small as it looks in the picture."
 In this case, a picture is not worth a thousand words -- do the math instead.

 Do you want an inexpensive convection option?
 We saw an astounding number of reviews from people who were wanting a convection oven, but could not afford to replace their current range or stove.
 Instead, they just added a toaster oven with a convection feature to their kitchen and they are very happy that they did so.
-While a toaster oven will be smaller than your oven, and thus not suitable for everything, it does enable you to have a convection option at a much lower price than a full-sized replacement would cost.
-We found toaster ovens with convection features priced from as little as $75 to up to $250, so there are a lot of options in any price class.
+While a toaster oven will be smaller than your oven, and thus not suitable for everything, it does enable you to have a convection option at a much lower price than a full-sized oven or range would cost.